Gaurav-B-R/RAG-DocChat/README.md

 ```

 ### 4. Set Up API Key (Free)
-This application uses free Gemini 2.0 Pro API (LLM).
+This application uses free Gemini 2.0 Flash API (LLM).
 You need to obtain an API key by:
 1. Visiting [AI Studio](https://aistudio.google.com/)
 2. Clicking the **Get API Key** option from the top left corner
 3. Selecting **Create API Key** to generate your key